 But please please understand that the earlier you do something about hearing loss, the better it is.
 Even when hearing is just starting to deteriorate, hearing aids help to maintain neural pathways in your brain responsible for hearing all the sounds around you.
 The longer you put off hearing aids, the harder it will be for you to get used to them when you do finally wear them, and more importantly, the more you’ll miss out in life.
 The cognition pathway can deteriorate quickly with unnecessary strain leading to recognised cognition conditions.

-Click here to find your local centre and book a hearing assessment.
+Click here to book a hearing assessment.